U.S. Secretary of the Navy visits USEUCOM headquarters

 |0

-This work, U.S. Secretary of the Navy visits USEUCOM headquarters, by SSG Aaron Daugherty, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Secretary of the Navy visits USEUCOM headquarters, by CPT Edward Benedictus, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT